pydoit/doit/doc/tools.rst

 timeout (uptodate)
 ---------------------

-``timieout`` is used to expire a task after a certain time interval.
+``timeout`` is used to expire a task after a certain time interval.

 i.e. You want to re-execute a task only if the time elapsed since the last the time it was executed is bigger than 5 minutes.